knative/serving/support/TRIAGE.md

 1. Move it to the correct repo (for example, Istio-specific questions should probably go to `net-istio`).
 In some cases, you may need to create a new issue in the new repo and link / copy the current issue.
 If you do this, be sure to `@mention` the requestor and others on the old issue, and then `/close` the issue is serving with a link to the other repo.

-1. If it's not clear what the problem or issue is, add a note for the requestor (or occaisonally some other user on the thread), make sure that there is a reasonable `/kind` on the issue and mark it as `/triage needs-user-input` so that it's off the list for a few days.
+1. If it's not clear what the problem or issue is, add a note for the requestor (or occasionally some other user on the thread), make sure that there is a reasonable `/kind` on the issue and mark it as `/triage needs-user-input` so that it's off the list for a few days.
 If a `needs-user-input` issue persists for longer than a week or so (past a second followup), it's reasonable to `/close` the issue and encourage the requester to reopen if they have more detail.

 1. If the request can be resolved with documentation, is infeasable, or complete, follow up directly in the issue with the information, and `/close` the issue.